 Mega Millions after taxes: How much the winner could actually take home in Texas

-Friday night's Mega Millions jackpot has increased to an estimated $640 million dollars.
+Tuesday night's Mega Millions jackpot has increased to an estimated $785 million dollars, according to the Texas Lottery.

 If you beat the odds and match all six numbers, it doesn't mean all of that money will go right into your bank account.